AnneMW/pig-dice/README.md

 # Pig Dice Game
 The program is a game that allows two users to play against each other by 'tossing' a dice.
 The first player to score 100 points wins the game.
+## Description
+Players throw a dice and scores as many points as the total shown on the dice providing the dice doesn’t roll a 1.
+The player may continue rolling and accumulating points (but risk rolling a 1) or hold end his turn and store his score.
+If the player rolls a 1 his turn is over, he loses all points he accumulated that turn, and he passes the dice to the next player.
+Play passes from player to player until a winner is determined.
+The first player to score 100 wins the game.
 ## Author
 - [Anne M](https://github.com/AnneMW).
 ## BDD